Madhan428/EXPT.NO-7-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL-SLIDING-WINDOW/README.md

-# EXPT.NO-8-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL-SLIDING-WINDOW
+# EXPT.NO-7-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL-SLIDING-WINDOW

-# AIM
+## AIM:
 To write and execute a program for Go-Back-N protocol.

-# EQUIPMENTS REQUIRED
+## EQUIPMENTS REQUIRED:
-Personal Computer Turbo C Compiler
+Personal Computer Turbo C Compiler.

-# PROCEDURE
+## PROCEDURE:
 1. Connect two computers in Wired/Wireless LAN.
 2. Make sure that two computers are in one network and could able to ping each other.
 3. In the codeblocker open new c file and type the program.